No Telephone to Heaven: Migration

 Clare travels often in the novel.
 First with her family she immigrates to the United States, and then studies in London before returning to Jamaica.
 As Clare moves between countries she in some sense rehearses the movements of slavery and colonialism.
 Just as goods and people moved from the Caribbean to the US and then on to England during slavery's heyday, Clare travels between the three countries in an effort to discover more about herself and her family.
 Instead of staying in England and Europe, however, she eventually returns to Jamaica.
 No matter where Clare is, when she is not in Jamaica she feels she is never really at “home.”
 When she is in England she realizes that the version of London that she learned about in school is far from accurate, and this only increases her sense of isolation—a fact highlighted by her friendship with Liz in England, who cannot understand why Clare is so angry about a National Front march (138-140).
 Clare's movements, and the historical echoes of her trajectory, determine her search for identity.
 It is only after she realizes that England is not the paradise that it seemed when she was in school that she can return to Jamaica—only after the myth of England as the center of the world is shattered is she able to realize that Jamaica is in fact the center of her world.

 Cliff does not seem to approach any of these themes as distinct.
 Instead they are all presented as related, although at times in a contradictory manner (O’Driscoll 57).
-Even the three major foci of the novel are not as distinct as they may initially appear; Cliff goes to great lengths to highlight how history and identity are connected, and how migration is an historical phenomenon with far-reaching effects on contemporary identity.
+Even the three major foci of the novel are not as distinct as they may initially appear; Cliff goes to great lengths to highlight how history and identity are connected, and how migration is a historical phenomenon with far-reaching effects on contemporary identity.
 All the concerns of the novel can be read as linked to colonialism and post-colonialism, for both colonization and decolonization have had far-reaching impacts on every aspect of Jamaican history.
 The novel assesses the relationship between colonial and post-colonial Jamaica by exploring the various ways in which colonization and decolonization have shaped what it means to be Jamaican.